 In the short lifespan of human history on the earth, people have managed to adapt to a variety of eating practices.
 Humans no longer must rely on the survival tactics of making a meal out of whatever food is available.
 Now more than ever, people are abandoning the consumption of animals altogether, merging lifestyle practices with cuisine selection.
-Rarely has the focus been on complete animal abstinence, which are the basic fundamentals of the the modern-day vegan, a popularizing course of vegetable dependency that has seen restaurants and celebrity chefs emerge who cater specifically to it’s participants.
+Rarely has the focus been on complete animal abstinence, which are the basic fundamentals of the modern-day vegan, a popularizing course of vegetable dependency that has seen restaurants and celebrity chefs emerge who cater specifically to its participants.
 It has been estimated that vegans now make up about 2% of the population in the United States.

 Because of today’s improvements with the accessibility of nutritional supplements, it is possible for vegans to maintain their diet without the unwanted fortuity of going back to meat.
 The vegan supplements listed can be easily obtained online and in health food stores, and are highly recommended by experienced vegans for their all-in-one nutritional properties.
 Some vegan supplement products will feature multiple vitamins in just one tablet.
 In this case, a multivitamin will have two or more of the necessary vitamins needed for vegans.

 Protein is one of the most necessary chemicals required for the body to properly function.
 Unfortunately, a vegan diet lacks the amount of protein that is recommended by the United States Department of Agriculture.
 Protein produces collagen, a compound that helps to combat aging and weakened immune systems.
 For this reason, protein powders with high concentrations of collagen are advised.
-Click here to read our complete guide on vegan protein powder.

 Probiotics consist of healthful bacterial strains that improve the digestive system’s ability to absorb food, including the supplements that are taken by vegans.
 Since probiotics are found in fermented yeast extracts, they can safely be consumed without the fear of eating a meat derived organism.
 Some foods such as sour kraut have high concentrations of probiotics.

 Regarded as one of the most important vitamins, B-12 is made entirely of microorganisms, with few plants having the ability to produce it.
-Vitamin B-12 supplements can prevent damage to the central nervous system, and maintain healthy chemicals in the brain cells such as seratonin.
-The synthetic form of vitamin B-12 most used in supplements is Cyanocobalamin, and is also a common name for many brands that advertise the compound.
+Vitamin B-12 supplements can prevent damage to the central nervous system, and maintain healthy chemicals in the brain cells such as serotonin.
+The synthetic form of vitamin B-12 most used in supplements is Cyanocobalamin and is also a common name for many brands that advertise the compound.